makschernetskyi/dependencies/README.md

-<strong>program to topologically sort relying on what they depend on</strong>
+<strong>program to topologically sort relying on what items depend on</strong>
 <br>
 as demonstrations as dependencies ingredients of recipes were chosen, you can enter whatever you want